TaylorA293/Bluetooth-TempMonitor-Project/README.md

 - (ESP32-S3, ESP32-WROOM) Must have WiFi and Bluetooth capabilities.

 **1 × Thermistor (10kΩ)**
-- Temperature sensor for analog input.
+- Temperature sensor for temperature monitoring and input.

 **1 × Resistor (10kΩ)**
-- Pull up resistor for voltage divider circuit.
+- Resistor for the voltage divider circuit.

 **1 × USB Cable**
 - To upload the code and supply the board with power.